danielputerman/appium-overview/README.md

 http://www.meetup.com/Selenium-Israel/events/163313472/

-The examples where for automating the Notes application for Android, and was based on the examples given on the appium repository: https://github.com/appium/appium/tree/master/sample-code/examples/
+The examples were for automating the Notes application for Android, and was based on the examples given on the appium repository: https://github.com/appium/appium/tree/master/sample-code/examples/

 There are two scripts: